xcomfan/xcomfan.github.io/docker/docker_quick_ref.md

 The `Dockerfile` needs to have a specific format documented [here](https://docs.docker.com/reference/dockerfile/)

-We are using the [official Python image](https://hub.docker.com/_/python) as our base image.
-In our case the `slim-bullseye` name at end of the image name means that we are using the slimmed down variant of `Debian Bullseye`

 Putting it all together we git [this Dockerfile](https://github.com/xcomfan/real_python_examples/blob/0935c4472276a1e5f9899f7a54c182b429db5b73/page-tracker/Dockerfile) and you can build it with the command `docker build -t page-tracker .`.
 This command will look for Docker file in the current directory `.` and tag the resulting image with the default label `latest` so the full image name will be `page-tracker:lates`.

 The idea behind [multi-stage builds](https://docs.docker.com/build/building/multi-stage/) is to partition your Dockerfile into stages, each of which can be based on a completely different image.
 This is particularly useful when your application's development and runtime environments are different.
 For example, you can install the necessary build tools in a temporary image meant just for building and testing your application and then copy the resulting executable into the final image.
 Multi stage builds can make your images much smaller and more efficient.

-To start with the refactor we will make a copy of `Dockerfile` called `Dockerfile.dev`.
-Note that when running docker build you specify the file you want to use for the build with the `-f` option as in `docker build -f Dockerfile.dev -t page-tracker .`  We are keeping `Dockerfile.dev` for later and making our changes for the multi stage build in `Dockerfile`.

 Each stage in a Dockerfile begins with its own `FROM` instructions, so we will have two.
 The first stage will be nearly identical to our current `Dockerfile` we copied from to create `Dockerfile.dev` except that we give the stage the name `builder` which we refer to later.
 Because we will be transferring your packaged page tracker application from one image to another, we need to add the extra step of building a distribution package using the `Python wheel` format.
 The `pip wheel` command will create a file named something like `page_tracker-1.0.0-py3-none-any.whl` in the `dist/` subfolder.
 We also remove the `CMD` instruction from this stage, as it'll become part of the next stage.